jangho721/jangho721.github.io/_projects/ctrPrediction.md

             <p>
                 <a href="https://lightgbm.readthedocs.io/en/latest/">LightGBM</a> has been selected as the baseline model, as it ensures <strong style="font-weight: 400;">fast training speed and stable performance</strong>.
             </p>
-                In CTR prediction tasks, user characteristics change over time, leading to <strong style="font-weight: 400;">domain shift</strong> and, as a result, <strong style="font-weight: 400;">performance degradation</strong> (<strong style="font-weight: 400;">Staleness Problem</strong>).
+                In CTR prediction tasks, user characteristics change over time, leading to <strong style="font-weight: 400;">domain shift</strong> and, as a result, performance degradation (<strong style="font-weight: 400;">Staleness Problem</strong>).
 To address this, a periodic retraining strategy can be applied.
             <p>
             </p>
             <ul>